 Électricité de France (EDF)

 Électricité de France (EDF) is adding a new 1,570MW European Pressurised Water Reactor (EPR) to its Flamanville nuclear power plant in Normandy, France.
 Designated as Flamanville 3, the new reactor is the first third-generation plant to be developed in the country.

 The €10.5bn ($12.38bn) project is estimated to have a thermal output of 4,300MWth and can generate 13TWh of electricity a year.

-Construction license for the Flamanville 3 project was granted by the French Government in April 2007 and construction works began in December 2007.
-The reactor is expected to load first fuel and start-up in the fourth quarter of 2018.
+The construction license for the Flamanville 3 project was granted by the French Government in April 2007, and construction works began in December 2007.
+The reactor is expected to load first fuel and start up in the fourth quarter of 2018.